WriteRead024/GHCP-PythonTesting/PythonUnitTesting/test-framework-comparison.md

 ### GHCP-PythonTesting

-This project subfolder contains coding work intended to develop understanding of unit testing in the Python programming language.
+This project subfolder contains coding work intended to develop understanding of unit testing in the Python programming language.&nbsp;
+The unit test files in this PythonUnitTesting directory are in the 'unittest' module style and can be run using the 'run-python-unittest.sh' script.

 # Unit Test Framework Comparison